lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

          this._y = y;
         }

-Subsequently, proceed to define get and set methods for the class' parameters.
+Subsequently, the code proceeds to define get and set methods for the class' parameters.
 Formality of code style.
 As colour and segLength are not private, only use set method which is later called when formatting form controls on example HTML page.
 Both get and set methods are created for curvature, x, and y parameters, which are used to reference these parameters further in the code.

     setColour(colour){
         this.colour = colour;